 And let myself go I did, descending into the gloom toward an underground river, a shaft of sunlight peeking through the foliage to light my way somewhat.
 I touched down, unclipped from the mini-rack and hopped into the water.

-As expected it was chilly as it filled my boots … but I wandered straight in to get used to it, getting clear of the landing spot.
+Of course, it was chilly as it filled my boots … but I wandered straight in to get used to it, getting clear of the landing spot.
 One by one, the other five joined me.
 Nic had us grab an inner tube from a selection stashed along the river.

-We carried them along with our lights off, using the natural light as we slogged upstream.
+Then we carried them along with our lights off, using the natural light as we slogged upstream.
 We headed up several hundred feet, and we started seeing tiny pinpoints of fluorescent green light on the cave ceilings.
 We continued splashing along, and soon the sunlight faded, leaving us only with the pinpricks of light above.

 These, my friends, are glowworms.
 Each point of light was a small larvae.

 “They’re maggots, with glowing bums,” Nic said, delicately.
+That’s right: They don’t poop.

 It dangles a strand of web down from the ceiling, hoping to trick insects into thinking they are starlight.
 The insects, then, fly toward the light as bugs are wont to do.
 There, they get caught in the web, eaten and digested.
 The glow worm is the ultimate clean-burning machine – rather than pooping out the waste, they burn it in their butts, turning waste into a lure.